GluuFederation/docs-de-prod/docs/source/example/swarm-mode.md

 ### Multi Host using Docker Swarm Mode

-This an example of running Gluu Server Docker Edition (DE) on multiple VMs using Docker Swarm Mode.
+This an example of running Gluu Server Enterprise Edition (EE) on multiple VMs using Docker Swarm Mode.

-[Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.6/examples/multi-hosts) are the instructions to deploy clustered instances of Gluu Server Docker containers.This example consists of several shell scripts and config files (including docker-compose files).
+[Here](https://github.com/GluuFederation/enterprise-edition/tree/4.0/examples/multi-hosts) are the instructions to deploy clustered instances of Gluu Server Docker containers.
+This example consists of several shell scripts and config files (including docker-compose files).

 What follows is an explanation of the process we used to deploy clustered Gluu Server Docker containers.